Tendon cell: Types

+Development and Differentiation

+Tendon cells originate during fetal development from mesenchymal stem cells, which differentiate into tenocytes and fibroblasts.
+In adults, tendon cells maintain the integrity of the tendon through continuous remodeling.
+The regeneration capacity of tendon cells is limited, which can make healing after injury slower compared to other tissues.

+Research has identified several molecular players that govern tendon cell differentiation and development.
+These include transcription factors (e.g., Scleraxis (Scx), Sox9) and signaling pathways (e.g., BMPs, Wnt, Fgf), which regulate tendon precursor cells and their transition into mature tenocytes.
+However, the full spectrum of molecular regulators remains largely unknown, and understanding these molecular networks is a key goal for future research.

 Vertebrates

 Tendon cells, or tenocytes, are elongated fibroblast type cells.
 The cytoplasm is stretched between the collagen fibres of the tendon.
 They have a central cell nucleus with a prominent nucleolus.
 Tendon cells have a well-developed rough endoplasmic reticulum and they are responsible for synthesis and turnover of tendon fibres and ground substance.

 Invertebrates

 Tendon cells form a connecting epithelial layer between the muscle and shell in molluscs.
 In gastropods, for example, the retractor muscles connect to the shell via tendon cells.
 Muscle cells are attached to the collagenous myo-tendon space via hemidesmosomes.
 The myo-tendon space is then attached to the base of the tendon cells via basal hemidesmosomes, while apical hemidesmosomes, which sit atop microvilli, attach the tendon cells to a thin layer of collagen.
 This is in turn attached to the shell via organic fibres which insert into the shell.
 Molluscan tendon cells appear columnar and contain a large basal cell nucleus.
 The cytoplasm is filled with granular endoplasmic reticulum and sparse golgi.
 Dense bundles of microfilaments run the length of the cell connecting the basal to the apical hemidesmosomes.